publishpress/PublishPress-Future/readme.txt

 ### Fixed

 - Fix the overdue actions check in the Scheduled Actions list screen (Issue #1155).
-- Fix the Send Email step to correctly parse the recipient field when using custom email addresses (Issue #1153).
 - Update translations (Issue #1156).

 ## [4.3.2] - 30 Jan, 2025